Pedro Cubero: Around the world

 In accordance with his missionary work, he undertook in 1670 a journey to East Asia, that eventually led him to complete an eastwards around the world trip.
-The journey is specially memorable as for the first time in History a considerable part of the way was done overland, through Western and Eastern Europe, Western and Central Asia and North America.
-So, he preceded Gemelli Careri who undertook a similar voyage twenty years later.
+This was the first such journey that included a considerable amount of overland travel.
+He travelled through Western and Eastern Europe, Western and Central Asia, and North America.
+Gemelli Careri undertook a similar voyage twenty years later.

-Actually, he visited Paris, Venice, Istanbul, Warsaw (he attended there the enthronement of John III Sobieski), Vilna, Moscow (where he met Nicolae Milescu, who acted as Cubero's interpreter in the presence of tzar Alexis of Russia), Astrakhan, Isfahan, Qazvin (where he was received by Shah Suleiman of Persia), Bandar Abbass, Surat, Goa, Colombo, Mylapore, Malacca, Philippines, Moluccas, Acapulco, Veracruz, Havana and eventually Cádiz, among many other places.
+In Europe Cubero visited Paris, Venice, Istanbul, Warsaw, where he attended the enthronement of John III Sobieski, Vilna, and Moscow where he met Nicolae Milescu who acted as Cubero's interpreter in the presence of tzar Alexis of Russia.
+In Asia he visited Astrakhan, Isfahan, Qazvin, where he was received by Shah Suleiman of Persia, Bandar Abbass, Surat, Goa, Colombo, Mylapore, Malacca, the Philippines and Moluccas.
+In the Americas he visited Acapulco, Veracruz, Havana before returning to Cádiz.

 Vicissitudes in Far East

 While sailing from Colombo to Mylapore Cubero was captured by Malabar pirates and enslaved in the Maldive Islands for a few months.
 In Malacca, he was put in jail by the Dutch Governor, accused of publicly preaching Catholicism.

 Once in the Philippines, a Spanish colony, he realized that he was not very welcomed, as he did not belong to any of the Religious Orders that monopolized the missionary work.
 While in Manila he suffered the big earthquake of November 29, 1677.
-He went for a while to Tidore, despite the recent withdrawal of the Spanish forces there, and it is not clear if he actually entered China although anyway he dedicated three very detailed chapters of his Peregrinación del Mundo to China, Tartary and the Chinese-Tartarian wars.
+He went for a while to Tidore, despite the recent withdrawal of the Spanish forces there, and it is not clear if he actually entered China however he later dedicated three very detailed chapters of his Peregrinación del Mundo to China, Tartary and the Chinese-Tartarian wars.